Learning Geometric-Aware Quadrature Rules for Functional Minimization: Introduction

 A significant aspect of deep learning solvers is the accurate numerical approximation of the integral shown in Equation (\ref{eq:ju}).
 The solving process depends heavily on the minimization of the discretized functional, $\hat{\mathcal{J}}[u]$, typically evaluated with respect to a given set of sample points.
 The accuracy of this numerical integration is critical for obtaining an accurate solution.
 As this work will underscore, unless the approximation $\hat{\mathcal{J}}[u]$ is highly accurate, the minimizer $\hat{u}^*$ obtained from training the ANN will generally not be a reasonable estimate of the actual minimizer $u^*$ of the original functional.

-The simplest and common approach for approximating such integrals is, of course, the Monte Carlo (MC) method.
-In an MC-driven approach, the integral is estimated by averaging the values of the integrand over a set of randomly sampled points.
-While the universal MC approach is this method suffers from slow convergence, with an error rate of $\mathcal{O}(N^{-1/2})$, requiring a large number of sample points $n$ for acceptable accuracy.
-Variants like Quasi-Monte Carlo (QMC) methods offer faster convergence for certain classes of integrands \cite{niederreiter1992random}.
-However, QMC methods may not be optimal for the complex/non-linear integrands that often arise when training neural networks to solve high-dimensional PDEs, a challenge this work aims to address.
+{ The simplest approach for approximating such integrals is the Monte Carlo (MC) method.
+However, MC suffers from slow convergence, with an error rate of $\mathcal{O}(n^{-1/2})$.
+While variants like quasi-Monte Carlo (QMC) Methods offer faster convergence for certain classes of integrands \cite{niederreiter1992random}, the specific requirements of modern Deep Learning-based PDE solvers, namely, the need to integrate over arbitrary, unstructured, and adaptive point clouds, exposing significant gaps in the existing literature.

-This challenge has motivated research into more sophisticated quadrature strategies.
-For instance, Bayesian Quadrature models the integrand as a Gaussian process to provide a posterior distribution over the value of the integral, which can be more sample-efficient \cite{oates2019probabilistic}.
-Additionally, the concept of adaptive quadrature that concentrates more points to areas where the integrand is complex or varies rapidly, is well-established in classical numerical analysis \cite{press2007numerical} and is beginning to find its way into deep learning contexts.

-In this work, we claim that for variational problems solved with Artificial Neural Networks (ANNs), a static quadrature rule is generally insufficient.
-Modern deep learning solvers often employ non-uniform point distributions that are chosen adaptively to minimize the PDE residual.
-This dynamic nature of point sampling necessitates a quadrature rule that can also adapt to arbitrary non-uniformity.

-We therefore develop a ANN-based approach for numerical integration, focusing on learning optimal quadrature rules directly from the sample points.
-Instead of relying on predefined static weights, we propose a model that learns a direct mapping from a set of points to a corresponding set of optimal quadrature weights.
-This is achieved by training the ANN to produce weights that guarantee the exact (or almost exact) integration of a set of basis functions, creating a highly accurate and data-driven quadrature rule.

-Our work builds upon a growing interest in machine learning for numerical integration.
-This field includes probabilistic methods like Bayesian Quadrature, which models the integrand as a Gaussian process to estimate the uncertainty~\cite{briol2019probabilistic} of the integral, and direct approaches that train neural networks to predict optimal quadrature weights for specific function classes or domains~\cite{e2018deep, zepeda2021deep, rivera2022quadrature}.
-Unlike methods that focus on learning adaptive sampling policies, our approach learns a direct mapping from a point cloud configuration to its corresponding weights.
-Our method is particularly suited for the non-uniform sampling policies inherent in modern deep learning solvers that aim to close the gap between the theoretical functional and its practical, discretised approximations.
+First, well-established quadrature rules, such as Gaussian or Clenshaw-Curtis quadrature, and their sparse grid extensions (e.g., Smolyak rules) \cite{bungartz2004sparse, narayan2014adaptive, feinberg2015chaospy}, provide optimal convergence but fundamentally rely on grids.
+Even extensions designed to handle non-convex domains via convex optimization \cite{ryu2015extensions} typically require specific constraints or a priori knowledge of the basis, limiting their use in mesh-free, deep learning settings.